pkic/pqccm/README.md

 Functional module for Lune.
 Need functional modules enabled.

 ## Bouncy Castle
 Java and C# APIs with all NIST candidate support, and some older ones.
 Available as open source software.
+All NIST candidated available in Java from version 1.72 and C# from version 2.0.0.

+The [Bouncy Castle for kotlin](https://github.com/bcgit/bc-kotlin) open source package provides a script/command line interface for generating certificate chains with different algorithms.

 ## Entrust
 nShield